Skip to content

 Whether you’re a green-fingered and passionate grower or a small front garden owner; an orchard or allotment keeper; a professional pickler or a hesitant preserver – everyone is welcome to get involved.

-Our local trees and orchards are disappearing
+Local trees and orchards are disappearing

 We import most of the apples we eat

-If we can harvest our own neighbourhood orchards, fresh from the tree, we can reduce our community carbon footprint, improve our own community’s well-being and safeguard local ecology.
+If we can harvest our own in season fruit, fresh from the tree, we can reduce our community carbon footprint, improve our own community’s wellbeing and safeguard local ecology.
+GRowsley hopes to improve our local area environment by:

 ● Saving local orchards by using them